nehpets19/TurtleGraphics/README.md

 # TurtleGraphics
-A simple terminal based Turtle Graphics written in C.
+A simple Terminal based Turtle Graphics written in C.